antmicro/kenning/README.md

 This way switching to another target platform results in most cases in a very small change in the code, instead of reimplementing larger parts of the project.
 This way the Kenning can get the most out of the existing Deep Neural Network training and compilation frameworks.

-For more details regarding the Kenning framework, Deep Neural Network deployment flow and its API check [Kenning documentation](https://antmicro.github.io/kenning/).

 ### Kenning installation

 #### Module installation with pip